Population Interference in Panel Experiments: Setup

 \subsection{Potential outcomes and exposure mappings}

 The goal of causal inference is to study how an intervention impacts an outcome of interest.
 Following the potential outcomes formulation, for panel experiments without any assumptions, each unit $i$ at time $t$ has $2^{nT}$ potential outcomes corresponding to the total number of distinct realizations of the assignment matrix, denoted by $Y_{i,t} (w_{1:n, 1:T})$.
-For simplicity, we assume that the potential outcomes are one dimensional, although it is straightforward to relaxing this assumption.
+For simplicity, we assume that the potential outcomes are one-dimensional, although it is straightforward to relax this assumption.

 In randomized experiments, where we control the assignment mechanism, the outcomes at time $t$ are not impacted by future assignments that have yet to be revealed to the units \citep{bojinov19}.
 This assumption drastically reduces the total number of potential outcomes\footnote{The assumption, known as non-anticipating potential outcomes \citep{bojinov19}, can be violated if experimental units are told what their future assignments will be and modify their present behavior as a result.
 For instance, this could occur for shoppers who expect to receive a considerable discount on a subsequent day and may curtail their spending until they receive the discount.} and will be implicitly made throughout this paper.
+We now formally define the no carryover effects and no population interference assumption. \begin{definition} [No carryover effect and population interference] We say that there is no carryover effect if and only if